hpcleuven/VscDocumentation/source/leuven/slurm-accounting.rst

    - It takes quite a while to compute such statements, so **please be patient**
    - The full statements are only visible to the project leaders.
-     Individual users can only see their usage, but not the whole project usage
+     Individual users can only see their own usage and not that of other users of the same credit account.
+     The latter is only available to users who have been given a Coordinator role.
    - All ``sam``-commands provide help by running them with ``-h`` option